 The lender is responsible for the integrity of the data used to obtain an underwriting evaluation in GUS.
 If data changes during the loan application stage, after Conditional Commitment or prior to loan closing, the GUS underwriting recommendation could be compromised.
 Lenders are responsible for resubmitting the loan to GUS when material changes are discovered.
 Lenders must follow the Conditional Commitment guidance outlined in Paragraph 15.7 of Chapter 15 of this Handbook prior to closing a loan.
 Any request to release GUS for data updates after issuance of a Conditional Commitment will be treated as a new request, processed in date order of applications received.
 Under the following conditions, lenders must resubmit the loan through GUS for an updated evaluation:

-- Applicants were either added or deleted from the loan application or critical information has changed. - A decrease in the applicants' income and/or cash assets/reserves. - An increase in loan amount or interest rate on the mortgage loan request. - Any changes that would negatively affect the applicants' ability to repay the mortgage.
+- Borrowers were either added or deleted from the loan application or critical information has changed. - A decrease in the borrower's income and/or cash assets/reserves. - An increase in loan amount or interest rate on the mortgage loan request.